shrideio/shoebox/README.md

   Firstly, it is a single machine configuration incapable of running on a cluster.
 That potentially may become a problem when simultaneously running several build pipelines would degrade the performance of the other services.
 This deficiency should be resolved once the services are made deployable to a Kubernetes cluster.

   Secondly, the technology of your choice must support Docker containerization for using the Drone build pipeline.
 If it does not, consider using alternatives such as [Jenkins CI](https://jenkins.io/) or [Concourse](https://concourse-ci.org/).
-No setup script or documentation is provided for the alternative CI services currently, however it might be added in the future, and you are more than welcome to contribute.
+No setup script or documentation is provided for the alternative CI services currently.

   And lastly, the current build pipeline is .NET Core biased.
 Please feel free to contribute and add pipeline configurations for other technologies.